 Reducing Taxable Income Through Your Workers’ Compensation Settlement

-For example, some workers’ compensation cases can be resolved through settlements that are designed to provide people with a lump sum instead of regular continuing payments.
+For example, some workers’ compensation cases can be resolved through settlements that provide a lump sum rather than ongoing payments.
 However, the wording of the agreement is very important because Social Security will be looking at it to determine how much of the settlement is subject to offset.
-An attorney who knows how to carefully craft these documents can strive to get the most out of your workers’ compensation benefits.
+An attorney who knows how to carefully draft these documents can strive to achieve the most out of your workers’ compensation benefits.

 How Can Stewart Law Offices Help Me?

-You can call us 24 hours a day, seven days a week, including evenings, weekends and holidays.
-866-783-9278 or contact us online to set up a free consultation.
+You can call us 24 hours a day, seven days a week, including evenings, weekends, and holidays.
+Call 866-783-9278 or contact us online to set up a free consultation.